niflylab/TACI_CalciumImagingPlugin/README.md

 ## Description
 The Plugin has the following 4 functions:

-***Rename*:**
+***RENAME*:**
-- Creates a copy of the files and changes the file name to a format compatible with Organize in a new folder with _r added.
+- Creates a copy of the files and changes the file name to a format compatible with ORGANIZE in a new folder with _r added.
-- An option to perform Organize simultaneously is available.
+- An option to perform ORGANIZE simultaneously is available.

-***Organize*:**
+***ORGANIZE*:**
 - Makes a copy of the .tif files and sorts them into folders labeled by the z-positions.
 - An option to make the .tif gray is available.

-***Extract*:**
+***EXTRACT*:**
 - Combines MEAN_INTENSITY values Mean_Intensity#.csv files for each neuron in the folder. his requires specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example E](#organization-example-e).
 - Subtracts the background and finds the maximal value for each timepoint.
 - Calculates the change in fluorescence (∆F/F<sub>0</sub>) and plots the ∆F/F<sub>0</sub> over time.
 - Outputs the .csv files with the combined data and calculations, and a "Neuron Plots" folder containing the plots of the ∆F/F<sub>0</sub> as .png files into the "results" folder.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example F](#organization-example-f).
-- An option to perform Merge is avaialable.
+- An option to perform MERGE is avaialable.

-***Merge*:**
+***MERGE*:**
 - Combines all the ∆F/F<sub>0</sub> values for each neuron in the folder into one file.
 This requires specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section and [Organization Example G](#organization-example-g).
 - Calculates the average and SEM of ∆F/F<sub>0</sub> values and plots the average ∆F/F<sub>0</sub> over time.
 - Outputs *merged_data.csv* and *Average_dF_F0.png* into a *merged_data* folder within the *results* folder.

 ## Input and Output File Organization
-### Rename and Organize File Organization Example A-D
+### RENAME and ORGANIZE File Organization Example A-D

 1) The file folder name must be identical to the beginning of each file name.
 [Organization Example C](#organization-example-c) shows the input structure necessary.
-Note, if there is a "," in the name, the files must be renamed to not include one.
-Alternitively, a params.csv file [Params file](#params_file) could be created to avert this issue.
+Note, if there is a comma in the name, the files must be renamed to not include one.
+Alternatively, a params.csv file [Params file](#params_file) could be created to avert this issue.
-- Organize uses the Zeiss confocal file structure.
+- ORGANIZE uses the Zeiss confocal file structure.
 Therefore, the files in the folder will have the same name as the folder with *_h#t#z#c#.tif*, (where the # stands for a number) at the end of each file to identify the phase (h#), time point (t#), z-position (z#), and channel (c#) of each file.
-In order for Organize to work, the original name of the folder must be kept, or if changed, the file folder name must be identical to the beginning of each file.
+In order for ORGANIZE to work, the original name of the folder must be kept, or if changed, the file folder name must be identical to the beginning of each file.
 	- For example, in the practice folder, files are saved as *Neuron0to2_h#t#z#c#.tif*, so the folder name is *Neuron0to2*.

-#### Rename
+#### RENAME

-2) Rename must be executed if using other confocal microscopes that export .tif files:
+2) RENAME must be executed if using other confocal microscopes that export .tif files:
 	- The files must be exported as .tif.
 	- Since the naming systems are different for Nikon, Leica, Zeiss etc. the rename function is applied and the filename, prefix, capitalization, digit count, post text, and order within the name of each variable is defined within the name.
-Then each file is copied and renamed to be compatible with Organize.
+Then each file is copied and renamed to be compatible with ORGANIZE.
 As an example, Practice > renameNeuron0to2.
 These files are exported as *renameNeuron0to2Z#T#ni.tif*.
 The rename function would create a copy with the folowing name: *Neuron0to2_r_t#z#.tif*
 		- For the example these are the inputs:
 	 	<img width="698" alt="Screen Shot 2022-07-06 at 9 07 23 PM" src="https://user-images.githubusercontent.com/23412608/177667917-d50b90be-5478-4f06-a8ff-f426f7595709.png">